hidumou/xredux/docs/api.md

 ### `namespace`

 To create a model, you should use a unique namespace to distinguish it.
-So that actions and reducers is in this namdspace.
+So that actions and reducers is in this namespace.
 It must be provided and be a valid string.

 For example, we define a model named 'user',